RossLab/B_viburni/4_Exploring_B_genes.md

 Only three of these genes fall in B candidate regions -- including a Histone acetylation protein which has a homolog in humans, EP300, which is a coactivator of gene expression.
 See also https://www.ebi.ac.uk/interpro/entry/InterPro/IPR013178/ This is potentially interesting!

-Only 3 genes are downregulated in B males compared to the rest of the groups.
+On the other hand, 3 genes are downregulated in B males compared to the rest of the groups.
 Of these only one is annotated: g4126 in scaffold_70: SH2B2_MOUSE/A0A482WUF0	SH2 domain,PH domain,Phenylalanine zipper.

-# 3.2 B males v non-B males
+### 3.2 B males v non-B males